 (IV) The plan must either be current at the time of Application and must officially continue for a minimum of three years thereafter OR the work to address the items in need of mitigation or rehabilitation has begun and, additionally, the Applicant must include confirmation from a public official who oversees the plan that accomplishment of those objectives is on schedule and there are no budgetary or other obstacles to accomplishing the purposes of the plan.

-(iv) Up to seven (7) points will be awarded based on:
+(iv) If the Application includes an acceptable Concerted Revitalization Plan, up to seven (7) points will be awarded based on:

 (I) A letter from the appropriate local official for the municipality (or county if the Development Site is completely outside of a municipality) providing documentation of measurable improvements within the revitalization area based on the targeted efforts outlined in the plan and in reference to the requirements of 10 TAC §11.9(d)(7)(A)(iii)(I-IV).
 The letter must also discuss how the improvements will lead to an appropriate area for the placement of housing (4 points); and